piccolomo/plotext/readme/utilities.md

 - `script_folder()` returns the folder containing the script where it is run.

-- `parent_folder()` returns the parent folder of the `path` provided, at the level above specified.
+- `parent_folder()` returns the parent folder of the `path` provided, at the `level` above specified.

 - `join_paths()` joins as many strings into a proper file path.
-The `~` character will be interpreted as the user home folder which is considered by default anyway.
+The `~` character will be interpreted as the user home folder.
+If no folder is provided, the home folder is considered by default.

 - `save_text()` saves some `text` to the `path` specified.